The ultimate Oktoberfest guide for Wiesn beginners

 Oktoberfest Tip Nr.
 3: Choosing the right outfit

 Unfortunately, some tourists confuse Bavarian costumes with carnival costumes and dress accordingly.
 However, take our word for it: nothing looks less stylish than a plastic Dirndl from the main station or the artificial leather trousers from the airport for EUR 20.
 You can avoid sticking out like a sore thumb by wearing everyday clothes, which you can complement with a traditional Bavarian costume accessory.
-Alternatively, there are also traditional costume rental shops where you can dress authentically without having to spend a fortune.
+Alternatively, there are also traditional costume rental shops where you can dress up in an authentic Oktoberfest outfit without having to spend a fortune.

 For the ladies, classic and high-necked Dirndls with elegant lace blouses are in vogue this year.
 This classic Oktoberfest outfit is topped off with matching heels, accessories and a cardigan.
 By the way, you can determine people’s relationship status according to which side they tie the bow of their apron.
 If you wear your bow on the right, it means you are taken.
 Left, on the other hand, signals that you are single and open to flirting.
 Wiesn waitresses and widows wear their bow in the back, and young girls and virgins in the middle at the front.